MGni.py#

 # See available endpoints

-# Search for studies by biome and keyword
+# Search for studies keyword

 studies = mg.studies(